tekknolagi/isdt/assignments/03-vcs-investigative.md

 ## Submitting your work

+You should write your answers in a file, `answers.txt`, split into two sections.

-Please submit your one file, `answers.txt`, with `provide comp50isdt vcs-investigative answers.txt`.
+Please submit with `provide comp50isdt vcs-investigative answers.txt`.
 You must be logged into the homework server to use Provide.